 5. Smart Speakers Usage for Shopping

-The rising ownership of smart speakers coupled with increasing ecommerce growth means more and more people have started to turn to their smart speakers to shop online.
+The rising ownership of smart speakers coupled with increasing ecommerce growth mean more and more people have started to turn to their smart speakers to shop online.

-In fact, the latest research figures show that as many as 34.7 million consumers in the US are expected to shop using the voice search feature on their smart speakers in 2020 (Emarketer, 2019).
-To put things in perspective, this represents an 11.8 percent growth from 2019’s 31 million.
+In fact, the latest research figures show that as many as 33.2 million consumers in the US were expected to shop using the voice search feature on their smart speakers in 2022 (eMarketer, 2020).
+To put things in perspective, this would represent a 3.5 percent growth from 2021’s 32.1 million, and 14.1 percent of the total number of digital shoppers in the US.

 6. Role of Voice Search in Buyers’ Purchase Journey